Anthony Galla-Rini: Career

 This concerto was recorded by Swedish accordionist and Galla-Rini protégé Jörgen Sundeqvist with organist Håkan Dahlen and released in 2005 on a CD by Courthourse Music of Sweden.

 Galla-Rini returned to California in 1942, and began teaching accordion again.
 He joined a rumba band playing at the Trocadero on Sunset Boulevard, leading to invitations to record soundtracks for the Hollywood film industry, playing in many films, including Rhapsody in Blue, High Noon, and The Gunfighter.

 During the next decade, he performed on concert tours in various theaters across the United States.
 He also toured England, Scotland, Norway and Sweden in 1950, taking his family with him.

 In 1951 he represented the ATG at the CIA General Assembly and Coupe Mondiale in Paris, resulting in the CIA accepting the ATG as a member organization.
 In 1958 and 1959, he performed as a guest artist in Carnegie Hall.

 In 1968, Dina Galla-Rini died.
 Three years later, Anthony married Dolly Cortella.
 He was married to her until she died at the age of 101.

 In 1975, the President of Italy conferred on him the title of "Cavalier of the Star of Solidarity" in recognition of his efforts towards strengthening the cultural bonds between Italian and American people and for his interest in the development of the Italian accordion in America.
 Galla-Rini was also the first person to be inducted in the ATG Hall of Fame on his 99th birthday in 2003.

 In 1976 he composed "Accordion Concerto No. 2 in E minor" (in three movements) for the free-bass system.
 And in 1983 he composed "Sonata in D minor" for accordion (also in three movements).

 Death and legacy

 Galla-Rini died of a heart attack in a hospital in Corona, CA at the age of 102 after a nurse reported problems at the nursing home where he lived.
 Galla-Rini's career spanned 98 years as a professional accordionist, and more than 74 years as an accordion teacher.
-He has arranged literally hundreds of transcriptions for accordion ensembles, orchestras and soloists.
+He has arranged hundreds of transcriptions for accordion ensembles, orchestras and soloists.
 He has also played a major part in pioneering the development of the modern accordion, developing the treble and bass registers, as well as standardizing the stradella bass system on the accordion.